TYPO3GmbH/infra-bamboo-remote-agent/README.md

 The latest compiled versions of those containers can be pulled from [Docker Hub](https://hub.docker.com/r/typo3gmbh/).

+## Architecture

 Docker containers can be stacked: An image can use another image below to build its own stuff on-top of that.
 This feature is used here.

-## baseimage: A minimal Ubuntu base image modified for Docker-friendliness
+### baseimage: A minimal Ubuntu base image modified for Docker-friendliness

 This is the lowest layer of images put on top of each other.